scientist-labs/spellkit/README.md

 <img src="/docs/assets/spellkit-wide.png" alt="spellkit" height="160px">

-Fast, safe typo correction for search-term extraction, wrapping the SymSpell algorithm in Rust via Magnus.
+Fast, safe typo correction for search-term extraction.
+A Ruby gem with a native Rust implementation of the SymSpell algorithm.

 SpellKit provides:
 - **Fast correction** using SymSpell with configurable edit distance (1 or 2)